AnLoMinus/TryHackMe/Learn.md

 ## 🔰 [Introduction to Cyber Security](https://tryhackme.com/path-action/introtocyber/join)

 ### Learn the core skills required to start a career in cyber security
+#### Cyber Security is a huge topic, and it can be challenging to know where to start.
+#### This path will give you a hands-on introduction to different areas within cyber, including:

 *   Learn about different careers in cyber
 *   Hack your first application